Rubén Oarbeascoa

-Rubén Oarbeascoa Ispizua (born 21 November 1975 in Gernika) is a former Spanish professional cyclist.
+Rubén Oarbeascoa Ispizua (born 21 November 1975) is a former Spanish professional cyclist.

 Biography

 Amateur cycling

 In 1999, he emerged as one of the strongest riders in Basque–Navarre amateur cycling after winning the Torneo Euskaldun.
 That year he also won the Bizkaiko Bira (Tour of Biscay), one of the most prestigious races on the amateur calendar.

 Despite his strong season, Oarbeaskoa was not signed by the general manager of Euskaltel–Euskadi, Miguel Madariaga, to make the jump to the professional ranks with the Basque team.
 Oarbeaskoa was the only one among the four consecutive winners of the Torneo Euskaldun from 1998 to 2001 with the Olarra–Ercoreca team who was not signed by Madariaga, whereas Mikel Artetxe (1998), Gorka González (2000) and Lander Euba (2001) all were.

 Professional cycling

 Debut and time in Portugal

 Unable to sign with Euskaltel–Euskadi, Oarbeaskoa had to make his professional debut in Portugal in 2000 with the modest team L. A. Pecol.
 That same year he participated in his first Grand Tour, the 2000 Vuelta a España, finishing 104th after featuring in several breakaways in search of a stage win.

 In 2003 he placed sixth in the Spanish National Road Race Championships.
 He spent a total of five seasons with the Portuguese team.